MHickey2/EssenChelle-Oils/README.md

 ## Web Marketing

 ### 1. E-Commerce Application Type
 EssenChelle Oil is a B2C E-Commerce Application.
-It deal with seling direectly to its customer.
-THere is a great emphasis in promoting a good user experience for the customer.
-The aim is to retain current customers and growing the customer base by organic means.
+It deal with seling directly to its customer.
+There is a great emphasis in promoting a good user experience for the customer.
+The aim is to retain current customers and at the same time grow the customer base by organic means.

 ### 2. Marketing Strategy
 Essenchelle Oils is a fledgling company, with a limited budget for marketing, so decisions need to be cost effective and practical.
 That being said the company has come up with a range of marketing strategies, ie content marketing, utilizing social media platforms, digital promotions, and highlighting events that will promote the products firsthand.
 The goal is is to increase project sales, create a following online and concentrate on building brand awareness.

 Social Media will play a big part in the marketing strategy, research into the different platforms has highligted ways that can be cost effective and easy to implement.
 Facebook is a great way to fuild up followers and share information with a wide range of customers.
 A Facebook page was created to share pertinent information with the users, and promotes the latest great deal, that should entice new customers to the EssenChelle site.
 The image below shows the Facebook page [EssenChelle Oils]().

-Google Ads : insert info here
+Google Ads : This option is out of reach at the moment, as the budget is small, but with enough experience and analysis I hope to be able to plan a campaign in the future that will be cost effective and will earn results.

 There is a large industry dealing with essesntial oils and aromatherapy in Irelan, and indeed worldwide.
 In this regard you can tap into existing events that are used to promote the industry and that are very accessible to the public.
 One of the largest event, occurs yearly in the RDS in the Body Mind Spirit fair where a range of companies, mostly smaller companies have the opportunity to highlight their products to a very involved and motivated audience.
 You have the opporuity to mingle with and sell directly to the public and grow a valuable network which will pay dividents for future business.
 This would play a major part in growing the brand and linking with a potentially large customer base.
 But this occurs later in the year, and meantime smaller events, in this vein are held in venues throughtout the country and would be an excellent way to connect with the right clientele.
 As well as growing a customer base it wold be good to network with other business's and there may be some mutual gains in forging such alliances.

 The website itself offers users the chance to sign up for a regular newsletter.
-This newsletter would be a good way to promote new products, provide articles which hihhlight the benefits of using certain products, offer special offer and highlight future offerings.
-This will be a great way to grown the Essenchelle community and keep the customers in the loop.
+This newsletter would be a good way to promote new products, provide articles which highlight the benefits of using certain products, offer special offers and highlight new arrival products.
+This will be a great way to grow the Essenchelle community and keep the customers in the loop.
+The newsletter functionality utilizes mailchimp, who will keep track of users and with their extensive capabilities, the company would seek to utilize more of their services in the future.

 ###  3. Search Engine Optimization(SEO)